Make code reviews painless

 Please, let me know in comments what you think about this approach and what is your view on the problem of making Pull Request reviewing experience at least meaningful, if not exciting.

-Cover photo by Priscilla Du Preez on Unsplash
+Cover photo by Priscilla Du Preez from Unsplash